pranavmahajan074/ora_iotcs_sim/README.md

 # HTTP Connector Simulator for Oracle IoT Intelligent Apps Cloud Sevice
-This HTTP Connector Simulator for Oracle IoT Intelligent Apps can run on microcontroller development boards like **Raspberry Pi** that can run python 3.6 and above.
+This HTTP Connector Simulator for Oracle IoT Intelligent Apps can run on microcontroller development boards like **Raspberry Pi** that can run python 3.6 and above or any computer system (WIN/MacOS/Linux).

 ## Steps to Follow